 What’s the difference if a young man like Roger Kyaw Thu has the hunger to bring the Light of Our Lord into their lives, but lacks the opportunity to answer God’s call to the life of a Catholic missionary?

 In 1875, Saint Arnold Janssen founded his international missionary order, the Society of the Divine Word (SVD), to spread the Word of God in countries around the world.
-Today, 6000 Divine Word Missionaries touch the lives of the poorest of God’s children in more than 80 countries.
+Today, nearly 6000 Divine Word Missionaries touch the lives of the poorest of God’s children in more than 80 countries.
 Many of these missionaries attended Divine Word College, which every year attracts students from 20 countries and sometimes more.
 Year in and year out, in good times and bad, the SVD and Divine Word College have carried out God’s mission to serve his people because of faith-filled people like you.

 Roger Kyaw Thu wants to give back to others because of his good fortune.